CINCINNATI - How many cars does it take to get a quarter of a million people into downtown Cincinnati?

 Use Public Transportation When Possible

-alternative to driving, all are encouraged to use public transportation to obtain quick, convenient access to the downtown area.
+an alternative to driving, all are encouraged to use public transportation to obtain quick, convenient access to the downtown area.

 No, the streetcar isn’t up-and-running just yet, but Metro will operate on a normal operating schedule.